omeka/omeka-s-enduser/sites/site_resources.md

 * *Search by class*: search by resource Class.
 * *Search by value*: search for a term or phrase.
     - The first selector allows you to specify a property to search.
-    - The second selector allows you to set the relationship the property has exactly, does not have exactly,
+    - The second selector allows you to set the relationship the property has exactly, does not have exactly, contains, or does not contain the value you enter in the text area.
+    - finally, there is a
 * *Search by item set*: include all items within a specific item set.
 This is the only criteria where adding will actually broaden the pool - selecting a second item set will include all items in Item Set A or in Item Set B.

 If you have already set terms for an item pool, the Item Pool page will display a message above the table of search options, with the number of items in the current site pool.
 The number functions as a link which takes you to an admin-side browse of all the items in the site's item pool. *Note that clicking the link takes you outside of the Sites admin*